 In 1993, David began studying law at the University of Utah College of Law.
 While in law school, David began performing and recording with folk artist, Peter Breinholt.
 David recorded multiple albums with Peter and performed with him all across the United States.
 Before graduating from law school, David recorded and released his first album, Mendham, a tribute to his childhood hometown.
 In May of 1996, he graduated from law school in the Kingsbury Hall theater on the campus of the University of Utah.
 Later that same evening, he performed to a sold out audience with Peter Breinholt in that same theater.

-David has released ten new age instrumental piano albums which have received national distribution and radio airplay.
+David has released thirteen peaceful instrumental piano albums which have received international distribution and radio airplay.
 David's 2010 instrumental piano CD release, "David Tolk Christmas," peaked at #8 on the Billboard New Age Chart for the week of December 25, 2010.
-In November of 2017, David released his newest album, Seasons, which peaked as the #1 best-selling new-age album on Amazon shortly after its release.
-David's music has received more than 200 million plays on Pandora Internet Radio.
+In March of 2023, David released his album, Heaven's Light, which peaked as the #1 best-selling new-age album on Amazon shortly after its release.
+David's music has received more than 400 million streams on Pandora Internet Radio and more than 50 million streams on Spotify.
 His music has been featured on Public Radio programs including "Hearts of Space" and "Echoes."
 David has composed music for Warner/Chappell Production Music for licensing in film and commercials.
-David's music is available for purchase at www.davidtolk.com, iTunes, Amazon.com, and numerous other digital download sites.
-You can also listen to his music for free on Pandora, Spotify, Apple Music, and many other streaming sites.
+David has collaborated with Steven Sharp Nelson of The Piano Guys over the course of more than 25 years in concert and in the recording studio.
+Steven performed and recorded the cello parts on David's albums, Mendham, Holiday, and In Reverence.
+Steven recently recorded the beautiful peaceful cello parts on David's singles, Blessings, A Beautiful Life, and Timeless.
+All of David's music can be streamed everywhere including Pandora, Spotify, Apple Music, Amazon Music and all of the other streaming sites.